RamtinYazdanian/ramtinyazdanian.github.io/aboutme.md

 My thesis is supervised by [Pierre Dillenbourg](https://people.epfl.ch//pierre.dillenbourg?lang=en) who heads the [CHILI lab](https://chili.epfl.ch) and co-supervised by [Robert West](https://people.epfl.ch/robert.west) who heads the [Data Science Lab](https://dlab.epfl.ch).

+If you are looking for my **CV** or **publications**, look for the links in the upper right corner.
+My LinkedIn profile's link is at the bottom of the page.

+## What are my skills?

+I use the **Python** programming language on a daily basis, and I am proficient in using the data analysis package **Pandas** in Python.
+For handling big data, I am quite experienced with **Apache Spark**.
+For machine learning tasks, I usually use **scikit-learn**, and an assortment of task-specific packages (e.g. **tsfresh** for time series features).
+I have some experience in web development in the context of research projects, e.g. to publish a specifically-designed questionnaire, for which I have used **Flask** in Python.

 ## My background
 I was born in Tehran, Iran on June 17th, 1994.
 I lived in Iran for the first 23 years of my life.
 As a child, I was into many of the things you would expect: astronomy, video games, etc. I also hated spinach (I _love_ it now, not joking).